kernelkit/infix/doc/container.md

 Please note, container network routes require the base interface also have a static IP address set.
 Setting only the route, but no address, means the route is skipped.

-> The LAN bridge (br0) in this example has IP address 192.168.1.1.

 ### Host Networking